superduper-io/superduper/README.md

 📣 Update: ***In response to the high demand for our [Live Demo](https://demo.superduperdb.com/user-redirect/lab/tree/examples), we have adjusted the expiration time from 1 hour and 30 minutes to 1 hour.
 If you encounter extended queue times, we kindly ask you to try again later.
 Thank you for your understanding and patience.***

 ### 📣 Today we are officially launching SuperDuperDB with release of v0.1, including:
-- Support of major SQL databases: PostgreSQL, MySQL, SQLite, DuckDB, Snowflake, BigQuery, ClickHouse, DataFusion, Druid, Impala, MSSQL, Oracle, pandas, Polars, PySpark, and Trino (next to MongoDB of course)
+- Support of major SQL databases and tabular formats: PostgreSQL, MySQL, SQLite, DuckDB, Snowflake, BigQuery, ClickHouse, DataFusion, Druid, Impala, MSSQL, Oracle, pandas, Polars, PySpark, and Trino (as well as MongoDB)
 - Improved docs
 - A modularized testing suite